Destion/Laipsum/README.md

 - Main: This file is here to ensure we don't get too serious.

 ####How to execute a Class:
-A step by step explaination:
+A step by step explanation:
 - Download and install Java Version 8 (make sure it is actually 8!!!)
 - Make sure that the commandline "java" command is actually java 8
 - Double check the previous statement